SpecFlowOSS/SpecFlowWiki/Generate-Tests-from-MsBuild.md

     <VerboseOutput Condition="'$(VerboseOutput)'==''">false</VerboseOutput>
 </PropertyGroup>
 ```
-* `ShowTrace`: If set to true, trace information is output.
+* `ShowTrace`: Set this to true to output trace information.
-* `OverwriteReadOnlyFiles`: Overwrites any read-only files in the target directory.
+* `OverwriteReadOnlyFiles`: Set this to true to overwrite any read-only files in the target directory.
 This can be useful if your feature files are read-only and part of your repository.
-* `ForceGeneration`: Forces the code-behind files to be regenerated, even if the content has not changed.
+* `ForceGeneration`: Set this to true to forces the code-behind files to be regenerated, even if the content of the feature has not changed.
-* `VerboseOutput`: Toggles verbose output for troubleshooting.
+* `VerboseOutput`: Set to true to enable verbose output for troubleshooting.

-If you want to change these options, add the corresponding element to your project file **before** the `<Import>` element you added earlier.
+To change these options, add the corresponding element to your project file **before** the `<Import>` element you added earlier.

 **Example:**